Your vehicle’s check engine light turns on. Then it starts wheezing like Puff the Magic Dragon. Should you be concerned?

-As long as all of your vehicle’s essential systems (including lights and brakes) are operational, it should be safe.
-Keep a close eye on things like your coolant temperature, oil pressure, and watch for any other warning lights on your dash.
+As long as all of your vehicle’s essential systems (including lights and brakes) are operational, it should be safe to drive to our service bay.
+Keep a close eye on things like your coolant temperature and oil pressure, and watch for any other warning lights on your dash.

 There are a few ways to check for the basic reasons that your check engine light could be on, and there are many cases where it should be safe enough for you to drive to get it diagnosed at your nearest dealership.

 Most Common Causes for the Check Engine Light

-- Failed Spark Plugs – If your vehicle’s spark plugs haven’t been replaced according to the maintenance schedule in your manual, then they could fail.
+• Failed Spark Plugs – If your vehicle’s spark plugs haven’t been replaced according to the maintenance schedule in your manual, then they could fail.
 This is a relatively inexpensive job that you should get done right away if needed.
 A faulty ignition coil could also be the culprit, so it’s best to get your vehicle’s entire ignition system checked over if your check engine light is on.

 If your check engine light is on now, book a service appointment at Mississauga Kia or speak directly with one of our service professionals by calling us.